vuetifyjs/nuxt-module/docs/guide/icons/font-icons.md

 - `fa4` for [Font Awesome 4](https://fontawesome.com/v4.7.0/)
 - `fa` for [Font Awesome 5](https://fontawesome.com)

-To configure a font icon you only need to specify the default set:
+To configure a font icon, you only need to specify the default set:
 ```ts
 // Nuxt config file
 import { defineNuxtConfig } from 'nuxt/config'